-Farmers will tell you that “rain makes grain”.
-That often holds true, unless the rain is accompanied with winter like temperatures during the planting season in the key growing areas within the U.S. As of May 13, the USDA is reporting that 29% of the corn crop has been planted as opposed to 85% last year.
+Farmers will tell you that “rain makes grain.”
+That often holds unless the rain is accompanied by winter-like temperatures during the planting season in the key growing areas within the US.
+As of May 13, the USDA reports that 29% of the corn crop has been planted as opposed to 85% last year.
 For soybeans, 6% of the crop is in the ground whereas 44% is the norm.
-A late planting makes the crops statistically vulnerable to late season frosts and freezes.
+A late planting makes the crops statistically vulnerable to late-season frosts and freezes.
 Coming off a historic year off skyrocketing prices and volatility due to a drought and supply constraints, one would think prices be reflecting the concerning delay in plantings.
 However, we are not seeing it so far.

 Is the “commodity collapse” going to continue?
 Reality check seems more fitting.
 The volatility and extreme high prices commodities have seen over the past several years was due to a confluence of events and it is questionable if the markets even belonged at those lofty levels in the first place.
 Investors over weighted in commodities, resource hungry countries, and tight supplies created the perfect storm for irrational exuberance in the commodity space.
 As countries like China slow down and supplies of commodities rejuvenate, reality starts to sink in.
 Markets have a tendency to revert to the mean and it appears that is where these markets are headed.